operatorequals/covertutils/docs/installation.rst

 Finally, the *makefile* in the git repo may contain useful commands, like *"compile"*.
 It may be wise to give it a look.
-Try compiling the *example* code locate at *examples/* directory in github repo.
+Try compiling the *example* code located at *examples/* directory in github repo.